Did You Know?

 Zero

-number of Veterans we believe should be without a proper welcome home
+number of Veterans we believe should be without access to housing and a proper 'welcome home'

 No veteran Left Behind

-On the battlefield there’s a code—no one left behind.
-Unfortunately, some service members have a difficult time transitioning back into civilian life, many carrying scars of combat—some physical, some mental.
+On the battlefield there’s a code – no one left behind.
+Unfortunately, some service members have a difficult time transitioning back into civilian life, many carrying scars of combat some physical, some mental – many battling other life-altering challenges, including shortages in affordable housing, employment stability, substance use, transportation, lack of family and support networks, and other complex factors.

 Mary

-An Army Veteran, was living in her car years after service to our country.
+an Army Veteran, she was living in her car with her service dog years after service to our country.
 She struggled with depression and health issues, which spiraled into substance abuse.
 She had lost hope.
+With support and advocacy from Welcome Home, Mary and her furry best friend were provided shelter, transportation, and wrap-around supportive services.
+Within months, Mary was hired for the job of her dreams and was able to move into her new home.

-A Marine Veteran & Purple Heart recipient faced constant danger while serving in Iraq.
-He came home and couldn’t escape the memories.
-He became isolated, alone, and without a safe place to call home.
+a Marine Veteran & Purple Heart recipient faced constant danger while serving in Iraq.
+He came home and couldn't escape the memories.
+He became isolated, struggled with debilitating mental health, and lost everything, including his home.
+After a few short months working with his case manager at Welcome Home, Josh stabilized, obtained permanent housing, and was offered a meaningful job at a local hospital.

 * Testimonial photos and names have been changed to protect the privacy of our Veterans.

-With open arms, Welcome Home takes action to get homeless and at-risk Veterans back on their feet.
+More than a shelter, Welcome Home takes action to get homeless and at-risk Veterans back on their feet.
+No Veteran left behind.

 Focus Areas